Jose Luis Alves

 Jose Luis Alves is a Portuguese former footballer who played as a forward.

 Career

 Alves played in the Primeira Divisão in 1968 with Atlético Clube de Portugal.
 In 1969, he played abroad in the National Soccer League with Toronto First Portuguese.
-In his debut season with Toronto he assisted in securing the NSL Championship.
+In his debut season with Toronto, he assisted in securing the NSL Championship.
+He also finished as the league's top goalscorer with 18 goals.

 In 1970, he assisted Toronto in securing the NSL Cup by scoring a goal against Toronto Hellas.
 He returned to play with First Portuguese for the 1971 season.

-In July, 1971 he was loaned to the Toronto Metros of the North American Soccer League because of a player shortage due to inquires.
+In July 1971, he was loaned to the Toronto Metros of the North American Soccer League because of a player shortage due to injuries.
 He played in a friendly match with the Metros against Apollon Smyrnis F.C. on July 28, 1971.